White House Visitors Office: In the wake of September 11

 Tours were suspended in the wake of the September 11 attacks due to terrorism concerns.
 In September 2003 they were resumed on a limited basis for groups making prior arrangements through their congressional representatives and submitting to background checks.
 They were again suspended in March 2013 during the Obama administration, due to the effects of the ongoing budget sequestration, but were resumed again in November 2013.

 Presently, a tour of the White House must be arranged through a member of Congress.
 Reservations may be made a maximum of six months ahead of time, and the White House encourages tours be submitted as close to six months in advance as possible as tours are filled on a first-come, first-served basis.
 The approval and reservation system was modernized under the Obama administration.

 Anyone aged 14 or older who is offered a tour must undergo a background check.
 This requires providing personal information, including name, date of birth, Social Security number, and country of citizenship.

 Tours are available from 7:30 a.m. to 11:30 a.m.
-Tuesday through Thursday, 7:30 a.m. to 1:30 p.m.
-Fridays and Saturdays (excluding federal holidays or unless otherwise noted).
+Tuesday to Thursday, 7:30 a.m. to 1:30 p.m.
+Fridays and Saturdays, excluding federal holidays or unless otherwise noted.
 Tour hours will be extended when possible based on the official White House schedule.
 They are self-guided and free of charge.
 Tours are subject to last-minute cancellation.

 The process used to screen potential visitors for tours has come under fire due to concerns of identity theft that can affect potential visitors.
-Concerns include that those who apply to be visitors must provide their personal information to congressional offices, who request this information via e-mail, and in turn, send the information via e-mail to the White House.
+Concerns include that those who apply to be visitors must provide their personal information to congressional offices, who request this information via e-mail, and send the information via e-mail to the White House.
 The e-mail format that is used in this process is susceptible to interception.